stacks-network/docs/src/pages/storage-hubs/digital-ocean-deploy.md

 ---
+title: Configure a hub on DigitalOcean
 description: 'Storing user data with Blockstack'
 ---

-# Configure a hub on DigitalOcean
+## Introduction

 This teaches you how to run a Gaia storage hub on DigitalOcean (DO).
 DigitalOcean is an affordable and convenient cloud computing provider.
 This example uses DigitalOcean Spaces for file storage.
 A space is equivalent to AWS's S3 file storage solution.